NixOS/nixpkgs/pkgs/tools/security/afl/README.md

 https://github.com/mirrorer/afl/blob/master/qemu_mode/build_qemu_support.sh

-`afl-config.h` and `afl-qemu-cpu-inl.h` are part of the afl source code, and copied from `config.h` and `afl-qemu-cpu-inl.h` appropriately.
-The QEMU patches need to be slightly adjusted to `#include` these files (the patches try to otherwise include files like `../../config.h` which causes the build to fail).
-See `qemu.nix` for details.
+`afl-config.h`, `afl-types.h`, and `afl-qemu-cpu-inl.h` are part of
+the afl source code, and copied from `config.h`, `types.h` and `afl-qemu-cpu-inl.h` appropriately.
+These files and the QEMU patches need to be slightly adjusted to fix their `#include`s (the patches try to otherwise include files like `../../config.h` which causes the build to fail).